ctrueden/equilibrium/_pages/rules/lycan-ranger.md

 ### Greater Beast Form

 At 14th level, your beast form reaches its pinnacle.

+Natural weapon attacks in beast or hybrid form count as magical +2.

-Choose one of the following abilities:
+In addition, choose one of the following abilities:

 * **At One with the Beast.** You have honed your mental control over your inner beast.
 You no longer suffer the ability score penalties to Intelligence, Wisdom or Charisma while in beast form, nor do you need to make a saving throw to control your transformations while in extraordinary circumstances.

-* **Primordial Strike.** Natural weapon attacks in beast or hybrid form count as magical +2.

 * **Extra Natural Attack.** While in beast or hybrid form, you can make an additional natural weapon attack as part of your Multiattack action, either a claw or a bite.